 The feelings of euphoria that are produced by hydrocodone will quickly decrease with multiple uses because tolerance rapidly develops to these psychoactive effects.
 People misusing the drug for its euphoric effects begin to take more and more of the drug to try to achieve these effects, but over time, the effects can never be fully replicated.

-However, according to the National Institute on Drug Abuse (NIDA), continually taking large doses of powerful drugs like opioids results in alterations in the brain, such that the individual is less likely to experience feelings of pleasure and well-being unless they are taking the drug.
+However, continually taking large doses of powerful drugs like opioids results in alterations in the brain, such that the individual is less likely to experience feelings of pleasure and well-being unless they are taking the drug.
 When they are not taking the drug, they feel irritable, on edge, and cranky.

 They may even begin to develop withdrawal symptoms that are more intense.
 These individuals began using hydrocodone to feel “normal,” and they find they need more and more of the drug to feel functional.